Can be used in research studies and clinical trials to study different approaches to treatments.

 The FACE-Q | Head & Neck Cancer includes 14 independently functioning scales that measure outcomes important to patients from their perspective.
 Clinicians and researchers are able to administer the subset of scales relevant to their situation.

-A single scale measures the appearance of the face overall, e.g., looks unattractive, disfigured, uneven, etc.
+A single scale measures the appearance of the face overall, e.g., looks unattractive, disfigured, uneven).

 Six scales measure the following facial functions: eating/drinking, oral competence, salivation, smiling, speaking and swallowing.

-Six scales measure aspects of quality of life, including 5 that ask about distress in relation to eating, drooling, smiling and speaking and appearance distress.
-The final scale measures cancer worry.
+Six scales measure aspects of quality of life, including 4 scales that ask about distress in relation to facial functions (eating, drooling, smiling, and speaking).
+The final 2 scales measure appearance distress and cancer worry.

 FACE-Q | HEAD & NECK CANCER FRAMEWORK